veryyoung/crack-capatcha/README.md

 CrashVeryCode
 =============

-Use Java code to crash the verification code
+Use Java code to crack the capatcha

 You can see the details on http://www.veryyoung.me/?p=134